Irroar/RSS-Virtual-Keyboard/README.md

 Vitrual keyboard is a web application that allows you to input symbols and press different hot-keys only with your mouse.

+Source is available in [rss-virtual-keyboard](https://github.com/Irroar/RSS-Virtual-Keyboard/tree/rss-virtual-keyboard) branch.
-Deploy is hosted on GitHub Pages and available via [link](https://irroar.github.io/RSS-Virtual-Keyboard/)
+Deploy is hosted on GitHub Pages and available via [link](https://irroar.github.io/RSS-Virtual-Keyboard/).

 ## Technologies